progit/progit/pl/09-git-internals/01-chapter9.markdown

     >> zlib_content = Zlib::Deflate.deflate(store)
     => "x\234K\312\311OR04c(\317H,Q\310,V(-\320QH\311O\266\a\000_\034\a\235"

 Na koniec, zapiszesz spakowaną treść jako obiektu na dysku.
 Ustalisz ścieżkę dla obiektu który zapisujesz (pierwsze dwa znaki z sumy SHA-1 są nazwą podkatalogu, a pozostałe 38 znaków są nazwą pliku w tym katalogu).
-W Ruby możesz użyć funkcji `FileUtils.mkdir_p()`, aby stworzyć podkatalog w przyoadku gdy on nie istnieje.
+W Ruby możesz użyć funkcji `FileUtils.mkdir_p()`, aby stworzyć podkatalog w przypadku gdy on nie istnieje.
 Następnie otwórz plik za pomocą `File.open()` i zapisz otrzymaną skompresowaną zawartość do pliku za pomocą funkcji `write()` wywołanej na otrzymanym uchwycie pliku:

 <!-- Finally, you’ll write your zlib-deflated content to an object on disk.
 You’ll determine the path of the object you want to write out (the first two characters of the SHA-1 value being the subdirectory name, and the last 38 characters being the filename within that directory).
 In Ruby, you can use the `FileUtils.mkdir_p()` function to create the subdirectory if it doesn’t exist.
 Then, open the file with `File.open()` and write out the previously zlib-compressed content to the file with a `write()` call on the resulting file handle: -->